Grebo people: Attitudes

 In both the historic and prehistoric periods, frequent armed conflict occurred among the various groups covered by the general label Grebo.

 Some inland ethnic groups have longstanding resentment against the Seaside Grebo because of their relationship with the Americo-Liberians, who established dominance because of their relationship to United States groups and trade, as well as advantages of education and technology.
 First, the inland groups consider the Grebo foolish to have "sold" their traditional lands to the American colonists.
 Given the influence of the colonial period, the inland groups believe that the Seaside Grebo have allowed their language to become replete with English borrowings, although attempts to control and restrict language have generally been unsuccessful in most regions.
-Thirdly, in a difference typical between groups that are more or less assimilated in relation to a new people in an area, the inland groups have expressed dismay that the Seaside Grebo abandoned traditional ways to adopt fashions of Liberian or European Americans.
+Thirdly, in a difference typical between groups that are more or less assimilated in relation to the new people in an area, the inland groups have expressed dismay that the Seaside Grebo abandoned traditional ways to adopt fashions of Liberian or European Americans.
 For their part, members of the Seaside Grebo have been reported as referring to the up-country groups as "Bush" Grebo, pagan and barbarous.

 Since the late 20th century, some of these issues have inspired a pan-Grebo unification sentiment.
 In its extreme form, it has been part of a political movement to unite virtually all speakers of the sociolinguistic language Grebo in the counties of Maryland, River Gee, and Grand Kru.
 In its recent form, the movement arose as part of the emergence of "political tribes" (factions) during the civil wars of the late 20th century (First Liberian Civil War and Second Liberian Civil War).
 They defined themselves against the Americo-Liberian power base.
 In a sense, this was a continuation of the Grebo wars of the 19th century.